 - threatens or punishes you for spending time with others

-Another tactic of an abusive person will be to try to convince you that all of your time, love and devotion should belong only to them.
+An abusive person will try to convince you that all of your time, love and devotion should belong only to them.
 They may even use religion to persuade you to cut ties with good people that you care about.
-An abusive person sometimes tries to create the idea in your mind that perfection of life lies solely in your relationship with them or that it is, “you and me against the world baby.”
+An abusive person sometimes tries to create the idea in your mind that perfection of life lies solely in your relationship with them.
 If they succeed in cutting you off from family and friends, their ability to control you is increased as you will end up with little or no support to speak of.

 Is There Hope for an Abuser?

 Often, but not always, an abusive person also has an addictive personality.
 In many cases, abusers are alcoholics, substance abusers, gambling or gaming addicts.
 Sometimes their erratic behavior can be a result of their love for whatever they are addicted to.
 Even people who deny any drug or alcohol abuse can be secretly using and will readily lie about it if they are.
-Still, this should not be looked at as a good excuse for being abusive.
+It is sad that people have these problems but that is not a good excuse for being abusive.
 Many people are emotionally and physically abusive before they are ever addicts.

 The important thing to keep in mind about an abusive person is that they are not likely to change anytime soon or without lots of help.
 The majority of the time, your dedication, patience, pleading and attempts to set a good example will be all but lost on an abusive person.
 If you are successful at getting the abuser to go to counseling, you will have a lot of work ahead of you and it is likely the person will require support for the rest of their life.
 At times, even with counseling, an abusive person may learn to mask their unhealthy behaviors and eventually they may revert to them under stress.